 These Vegetable Enchiladas are filled with roasted veggies, cheese and homemade enchilada sauce for an easy Mexican dinner at home!
 They make a healthy freezer meal too.

 Enchiladas are one of my favorite things to order at a Mexican restaurant.
 I love the bubbly, melted cheese mixed with the sauce atop a tortilla filled with yummy goodness.
-It was only a matter of time until I tried my hand at replicating my favorite dish at home and after several variations, I’m excited to share these Roasted Vegetable Enchiladas with you!
+Have you ever made them at home?
+These Roasted Vegetable Enchiladas are packed with roasted veggies to create a delicious homemade dinner you will love.

-These are your favorite veggie enchiladas with a twist.
-Instead of sauteing a few vegetables, I roast them instead.
+Instead of sautéing a few vegetables, I roast them instead.
 The hands-on time is about the same but wow, the flavor and texture are just next-level!
 I coat them in the same spices used in my homemade enchilada sauce, which really helps to bring out the flavor in the entire dish.

 I’ve found these roasted veggie enchiladas an easy way to get the entire family to eat more vegetables, which is always satisfying!
 Even the meat-lovers I’ve shared this dish with rave about how good it is.